 #3 Avoid impulse spending

 Give yourself some time to think about purchasing anything.
 “Buy 3 get 3 free” means 50% off.
 Sound like an amazing deal, but you need to buy 3 of them.
 Do you really need 3 of them?

 Use bar soap or liquid body soap for shaving.
 Apply moisturizer immediately after shaving will prevent itch, flake, and crack skin.

 If you aren’t watching much TV, you can cut the cable and instantly save hundreds of dollars every year.
 I watch most of the news on YouTube (it’s free) and most of the movies/shows on Netflix or Redbox.

 #6 Cancel your subscriptions

 Do you know how much you’re spending on memberships and subscriptions?
 Digital memberships and subscriptions are difficult to track sometimes.
 You can cancel unwanted subscriptions and lower your bills.
-The FREE app Truebill can help you identify and cancel the subscriptions you are not using.

 #7 Avoid store credit cards